stringologytimes/StringologyTimes/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Proposal paper template
-about: Describe this issue template's purpose here.
+about: The template of paper issue.
 title: 'The title of your proposal paper'
-labels: ''
+labels: 'ProposalPaper'
 assignees: ''

 ---

+Paper URL:
+Your Proposal Tags:
+Comments: